Our mission: To enhance people’s quality of life and independence by providing a range of health and community services.

 - The new Hunters Hill Respite Care Centre opened at 42 Gladesville Road in 1995 after the Centre officially opened in 1990 at St Joseph Hostel.

 - In 1999 the Neighbourhood Centre opened at 46 Gladesville Road.

 A significant milestone came in 2008 when Gladesville Community Aid & Information Service Inc, Hunters Hill Respite Care Centre Inc and the Brain Injury Respite Development Service Inc formed the Hunters Hill Ryde Community Services.

-New programs were funded such as Social Support Gladesville and CALD-Culturally And Linguistically Diverse programs in 2006 while Hunter Holden donated a new car for Meals on Wheels.
+New programs were funded such as Social Support Gladesville and CALD – Culturally And Linguistically Diverse programs in 2006 while Hunter Holden donated a new car for the Home-delivered Meals Service.